 For most founders, writing a business plan feels like the startup equivalent of homework.
 It's the thing you know you have to do, but nobody actually wants to do.

-Here’s the good news: writing your business plan doesn’t have to be this daunting, cumbersome chore.
+Here's the good news: writing a business plan doesn't have to be this daunting, cumbersome chore.

-Once you understand the fundamental questions that your business plan should answer for your readers and how to position everything in a way that compels your them to take action, writing it becomes way more approachable.
+Once you understand the fundamental questions that your business plan should answer for your readers and how to position everything in a way that compels your them to take action, writing a business plan becomes way more approachable.

-Before you set fingers to the keyboard, we’re going to walk you through the most important things to keep in mind to help you tackle the writing process confidently — with plenty of real life business plan examples along the way!
+Before you set fingers to the keyboard to turn your business idea into written documentation of your organizational structure and business goals, we're going to walk you through the most important things to keep in mind (like company description, financials, and market analysis, etc.) and to help you tackle the writing process confidently — with plenty of real life business plan examples along the way to get you writing a business plan to be proud of!

 Not so much.